Nimo

 Flame colour results from electronic transitions; energy gaps determine wavelength.

-Use calibration curves for any quantitative FES interpretation.
+Use calibration curves for quantitative FES interpretation.

 Ensure clean equipment and controlled flame conditions to avoid contamination.